AlainCo/Do-My-Work/README.md

 How do I understand missing or stale generated files?

 Run `do-my-work spurious-file-report --config config/workspace.yaml` and inspect the generated `spurious-files.md` report.

+If you generate translation review files with `--with-review`, exclude `**/*.review.html` through `spurious_detection.rules` when you do not want them reported as extra output files.

 ## Run the tests